Menu Close

 LULC and Greenbelt map

-Landscape context for the Cootes to Escarpment EcoPark System focal area and 20 km buffer showing Ontario's Greenbelt around the Greater Toronto Area, the Niagara Escarpment, and the Oak Ridges Moraine.
+Figure 1.
+Landscape context for the Cootes to Escarpment EcoPark System focal area and 20 km buffer, showing Ontario's Greenbelt around the Greater Toronto Area, the Niagara Escarpment, and the Oak Ridges Moraine.